I-83 South Bridge Project

 The improvement project includes the total replacement of the South Bridge, widening the bridge to five lanes in each direction, and reconfiguring the Lemoyne interchange on the West Shore.
 A proposed alternative has been developed to accommodate a widened I-83 across the new South Bridge and improve the interchange in Lemoyne Borough.

 PennDOT is preparing an Environmental Assessment (EA) for this project to address the requirements of the National Environmental Policy Act (NEPA).
 An EA is a detailed study of how a project would affect the surrounding community's quality of life, including health, safety, cultural resources, natural resources, and more.
-The EA for this project is expected to be released for public review and comment in late 2021.
+The EA for this project is expected to be released for public review and comment in spring 2022.

 The estimated construction cost for this project is between $500 million and $650 million.
 PennDOT has an annual highway and bridge funding gap of $8.1 billion.
 Due to this funding gap, South Bridge is proposed as a potential candidate for bridge tolling as a part of the PennDOT Pathways Major Bridge P3 Initiative.
 The funds received from this bridge toll would go right back to the South Bridge to pay for its construction, maintenance and operation.
 A bridge toll is a fee that drivers pay when using a specific bridge, often by using a service like E-ZPass.
 You can